Building Names: Refer to the Art Building — not CVAD Building — and Art Annex — not CVAD 2.

 UNTCVAD YouTube

 The video must have open captions of the audio portions and a visual description.
 To meet ADA requirements, an open-captioned transcript and a Word document with visual descriptions are required.
-Under Title II, publicly available videos for entertainment or informational purposes must be accessible to individuals with disabilities.
+Under Title II, publicly available videos, whether for entertainment or informational purposes, must be accessible to individuals with disabilities.
 In addition to the video file, the following elements are necessary for a successful upload: 1) a title (no more than 100 characters), 2) a general description paragraph about what viewers can expect in each video, and 3) a visual description paragraph for the blind (2 & 3 combined cannot exceed 5,000 characters).

-Send a link to your video (.mp4) from DropBox, OneDrive or another sharing platform in the text box of your news web form.
+Send a link to your video (.mp4) from Dropbox, OneDrive or another sharing platform in the text box of your news web form.
 Checklist for creating accessible videos.